EXCLUSIVE: Daughter seeks justice after bicyclist father killed in hit-and-run collision

-ARKANSAS (KFTA) — It’s been two days since Vanessa Mundell’s dad died after being run over in a hit-and-run collision that happened Thursday, July 18.
+ARKANSAS (KNWA) — It’s been two days since Vanessa Mundell’s dad died after being run over in a hit-and-run collision that happened Thursday, July 18.

 She is seeking justice for her dad, who she says is missed and will never be forgotten.